-What is a bankruptcy trustee?
+What is a Trustee in Bankruptcy?

 A bankruptcy trustee is a licensed practitioner who is permitted to control the administration of bankruptcies or personal insolvency agreements.
 Only licensed professionals can render such services.

 According to Inspector General Practice Statement 13; Registered trustees are required to maintain the utmost professionalism, independence, impartiality, honesty and ethics in their dealings.
 They’re essentially officers of the court and, in exercising powers and discretions and making decisions, the same standards expected from a court or judge apply.
-They play a central role in the administration of estates and are under a general duty to exercise the powers in such a fashion that the objects of the Act, including those of equality between creditors and fairness to bankrupts and debtors are served.
+They play a central role in the administration of estates and are under a general duty to exercise the powers in such a fashion that the objects of the Act, including those of equality between creditors and fairness to bankrupt people and debtors are served.

-There’s a HUGE difference between a business that charges to help you go bankrupt and a legitimately registered bankruptcy trustee firm.
+There’s a HUGE difference between a business that charges to help you go bankrupt and a legitimately registered trustee firm.

-The guys offering the paid “bankruptcy services” are usually NOT registered bankruptcy trustees.
+The guys offering the paid “bankruptcy services” are usually NOT registered trustees.
 In some cases, they’re not a registered practitioner of any kind.
 Instead, these largely unregulated organisations typically complete and submit your bankruptcy paperwork, for a steep fee.

 Only a registered bankruptcy trustee and the Official Trustee can administer bankrupt estates.
 In other words; they’re the real deal.